deltatronic/Final-Project-Proposal/HRPulseBracelet.md

 3. Coding a visual pulse rate using processing.
 4. Probably spending most of my time coding.
 (Sensor & Processing)

-Timeline
+//Timeline
-Week 1 –Research on the components and buy the parts as soon as possible.
+//Week 1 –Research on the components and buy the parts as soon as possible.
-Week 2 – 3d model the bracelet, play around with the pulse sensor Week 3 – pulse sensor/ 3d modeling/ coding
+//Week 2 – 3d model the bracelet, play around with the pulse sensor
+//Week 3 – pulse sensor/ 3d modeling/ coding
-Week 4 – coding
+//Week 4 – coding
-Week 5 – coding
+//Week 5 – coding